 |"Rich Man's Frug" - It helps to know what the 60s dance called "The Frug" really looked like in order to know just how witty this number is.|

 I think I am alone in feeling that Sweet Charity would have been a better film with the happy ending, which Fosse thought too corny.

 The sad ending doesn't suit the musical because the film hasn't earned it.
 Of course, this is the ending the Broadway show gave us, but even Neil Simon (the show's playwright) has gone on record saying, "We played around with the ending a lot," and that it was Fosse who pressed for a dark conclusion.
-Nights of Cabiria offered pathos: a spunky post-war Italian prostitute, who survives in spite of her girlish innocence, struggles in vain to change her life.
+Nights of Cabiria offered pathos: a spunky post-war Italian prostitute hopes in vain to change her life.
 While Sweet Charity gives us bathos: the sympathy cards are so heavily stacked in Charity's corner that there is no real journey for her.
 She is merely set up to be knocked down.

 |Original Ending: Charity walks off alone but hopeful|

 |Alternate Ending: Charity and Oscar attempt to make a go of it in spite of her past and in spite of his fears|

 A movie doesn't become more true-to-life just because it's pessimistic any more than it becomes instantly profound just because it's sad.
 A movie should have a consistent point of view from which the truth of the narrative is culled.
 As far as I'm concerned, the true ending for Charity Hope Valentine is to end up with the buttoned-down Oscar Lindquist.
 What feels most realistic to me is, in being far from a well-matched couple, there is a a bittersweet uncertainty in their actually being able to make a go of it.